rlwhitcomb/utilities/README.md

 - Maybe find a way in Options to add "standard" flags (like "-color" above)
 - Completely new paradigm for Options, similar to Apache commons-cli, including support for printing help text from the options list.
 - Lots of unit tests.
-- Consider a standard method to read .properties files (take the code from "readVersionProperties" in Environment and make it general somewhere else?)
+- Consider a standard method to read .properties files (take the code from "readVersionProperties" in Environment and make it general somewhere else?) (there is an issue open for a lot of enhancements at [Issue #546](https://github.com/rlwhitcomb/utilities/issues/546))
-- Finish update of JavaPreProc to use the Antlr expression grammar for directives.
+- Finish update of JavaPreProc to actually use the Antlr expression grammar for directives.
 - Add a Spanish translation for all the current resources (and ongoing for new resource files).
 - Finish WordFind GUI, including the input filtering or else do "editing" with a bunch of separate fields.

-Also see "issues" at https://github.com/rlwhitcomb/utilities/issues
+Most of the bug and enhancement issues are current at https://github.com/rlwhitcomb/utilities/issues

 ## Notes on New Programs and Features